ibex-team/ibex-lib/newdoc/install.rst

 Simply type in the path of IBEX (under the shell of MinGW for Windows)::

-  ~/Ibex/ibex-2.2.0$ sudo ./waf uninstall
+  ~/Ibex/ibex-2.4.0$ sudo ./waf uninstall
-  ~/Ibex/ibex-2.2.0$ ./waf distclean
+  ~/Ibex/ibex-2.4.0$ ./waf distclean

 **Note:** sudo is useless if Ibex is installed in a local folder.

-It is highly recommended to uninstall Ibex like this before upgrading to a new release.
+It is highly recommended to uninstall Ibex like this before upgrading to a new release or installing a plugin.

 ===================================
 Windows